Tes3awy/Netmiko-Examples/netmiko/README.md

 > Shows how to create an Excel file and append needed data to.

+## Example 4-1

+> Same as example 4 with if condition for running mode.

 ## Example 5

 > Same as example 4, but adds data based on an if condition.